Skip Navigation or Skip to Content

 • Demonstrate effective policy advocacy skills using various leadership concepts and principles

-• Recognize individual and personal leadership skills in need of further development
+• Recognize individual leadership skills in need of further development

-• Undertake higher level leadership positions in communities, organizations, and governments
+• Prepare to undertake higher-level leadership positions in communities, organizations, and governments

 • Develop new leadership skills by knowing and sowing the Five Seeds of Leadership